BillJr99/Ursinus-CS173/_pages/Assignments/Thematic/asmt-purpleamerica.md

 Then, you will need to convert the Latitude/Longitude coordinates from a String to a double.
 The standard library function `Double.parseDouble()` will do this for you, by taking a String parameter and returning its numeric value as a `double`.

+## Part 6: Scaling the Coordinates to a Graphical Plane

 ### Converting the Latitude / Longitude Values to a [0, 1] Coordinate Plane
 If you know the largest and smallest X,Y values from the whole file (hint: you do!), you can call these `maxX` and `maxY`, and compute the relative position on a [0,1] coordinate plane.